Afghanistan: What is the Taliban's religious ideology? | DW | 02.11.2021

 Human rights organizations report that women have had to give up their jobs in many areas, and some Afghan women told DW that they have fled to Pakistan because they feared being forced to marry Taliban fighters.

-"For them, women belong in a dungeon-like environment, namely the four walls of their own home."
+"For them," he said, "women belong in a dungeonlike environment, namely the four walls of their own home."

-There they would have to perform certain tasks, he underlined.
-"They would have to bear children, run the household and be ready for their husband's sexual desire at any time.
+There they would have to perform certain tasks, Karimi said: "They would have to bear children, run the household and be ready for their husband's sexual desire at any time.
 This view of women is neither religiously legitimate nor Islamically justifiable."

 This article has been translated from German.